willemclarke/Grinny-Bot/readme.md

 - Fun project for my/friends Discord server to create a bot which has features we can use to benefit the server.

-- Project was also used a springboard to learn TypeScript
+- Project was also used as springboard to learn TypeScript
 - Also greatly improved my understanding of working with APIS for data, dealing with promises and creating type interfaces

 - First feature was a simple weather feature so we can simply type in the chat and see eachothers weather conditions: